sourcehut-mirrors/chawan/README.md

 * architecture: [doc/architecture.md](doc/architecture.md)
 * style guide, debugging tips, etc.: [doc/hacking.md](doc/hacking.md)

-## Neighbors

-Many other text-based web browsers exist.
-Here's some recommendations if you want to try more established ones:

-* [w3m](https://github.com/tats/w3m) - A text-mode browser, extensible using
-  local-cgi.
-Also has inline image display and very good table support.
-  Main source of inspiration for Chawan.
-* [elinks](https://github.com/rkd77/elinks) - Has CSS and JavaScript support,
-  and incremental rendering (it's pretty fast.)
-* [lynx](https://lynx.invisible-island.net/) - "THE text-based web browser."
-* [edbrowse](http://edbrowse.org/) - This one looks more like `ed` than `less` or `vi`.
-Mainly designed for blind users.
-* [browsh](https://www.brow.sh/) - Firefox in your terminal.

 ## FAQ

 ### I have encountered a bug/technical issue while using Chawan.